 - The Giving Tree (Alto Peak)

-She woke up early to document the sunrise when she noticed a group of hikers camping several meters away from the campsite.
+Maria woke up early to document the sunrise in Alto Peak when she noticed a group of hikers camping several meters away from the campsite.
 Trying to be friendly, she approached the group – who was preparing breakfast and coffee – and inquired why didn’t they join them on the campsite.
 The organizer of the group shared that upon their arrival – which was almost midnight – they noticed that the only surviving tree near the site was glowing (because of fireflies).
 Had it been the only reason, they could have pursued and shared the site with her group.
 However, they noticed somebody so tall and dark getting down from the tree and started roaming around as if checking everyone on their respective tents.

 - The Lonely Boy (Mandalagan)